degville/snap-docs/docs/reference/development/interfaces/gadget-boot-assets.md

 - gadget and kernel snap versions are not coupled.
 This means updated boot assets must be able to boot the old and new kernels of a given gadget
 - a device will reboot after boot assets have been updated

-> :information_source: _snapd 2.42+_ is required for automatic boot assets updates and _snapd 2.43+_ employs early consistency checks when building gadget snaps.
+> ⓘ  _snapd 2.42+_ is required for automatic boot assets updates and _snapd 2.43+_ employs early consistency checks when building gadget snaps.

 ## Enabling boot asset updates